Avergrove/avergroves-learning-notes/docs/tetris/LST_stacking.md

     - The LJ phase of the stacking can be STMB Caved, and nothing is stopping you from doing donations (IF you can keep your stack clean, of course.)
     - If you have excess Ts coming too early, you can consider using Purple Rain to return to a jag-in configuration.
     - LT stacking is entirely valid, too!
 The heart column on the 7-side is stacked identically to ST stacking.
 But you will be using S in it this time.
+    - If you have an LJ/SZ desync, you can go for an LJ spin an SZ spin.
+11. If you can't find an immediate solution, you can build heart shapes of varying heights between gaps.
+Any even number is good and allows you to LST stack (2, 4, 6, 8).
+But odd numbers will likely terminate LST!
+    - Even putting a vertical L/J will leave a closed hole behind...
+So avoid 3-height gap distance at all cost!